Natural Ways to Prevent the Flu This Year

 - Don’t forget to get all surfaces including the backs of your hands, wrists, between your fingers and an area often overlooked, your fingernails

-When you exercise you increase your circulation and your blood flow throughout your body.
+When you exercise on a regular basis you increase your circulation and your blood flow throughout your body.
 The components of your immune system are also better circulated, which means your immune system has a better chance of finding an illness before it has a chance to spread.

-Exercising helps your immune system to be more efficient in weeding out and acting upon viruses and diseases.
-This is why I am now teaching Nia classes locally.
-It’s also a fun, non-impact way to become more aware of how your body is designed to move.
+Movement helps your immune system to be more efficient in weeding out and acting upon viruses and diseases.
+This is why I teach holistic sensory movement classes locally.
+It’s also a fun, non-impact way to become more aware of how your body is designed to move and where specific pain points are located.

 4. Get plenty of sunshine or vitamin D.